IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 All proceeds benefit Anacortes Schools Foundation and the incredible work they do for all district students.
 This year, funds are being raised to support COVID-19 Relief, Mental Health supports, STEM Programs, Visual and Performing Arts Programs, Impact Summer School, Preschool Scholarships, and more!

-## Spiritwear Store OPEN

-The Island View Spiritwear Store is OPEN and ready to take your order just in time for the holidays!
-Treat your student to some cool new Eagle apparel.
-[Visit the Island View PTA Store](https://www.islandviewpta.org/shop/) for all your Spiritwear needs!

 ## YEARBOOK Photos Needed

 **Call for photos of Island View students doing the school thing!
 Make the 2020-2021 yearbook the best ever by submitting photos of your student(s).**